Pitchfork

-A pitchfork (also a hay fork) is an agricultural tool with a long handle and two to five tines used to lift and pitch or throw loose material, such as hay, straw, manure, or leaves.
+A pitchfork or hay fork is an agricultural tool used to pitch loose material, such as hay, straw, manure, or leaves.
+It has a long handle and usually two to five thin tines designed to efficiently move such materials.

 The term is also applied colloquially, but inaccurately, to the garden fork.
 While similar in appearance, the garden fork is shorter and stockier than the pitchfork, with three or four thicker tines intended for turning or loosening the soil of gardens.

 Alternative terms

 In some parts of England, a pitchfork is known as a prong.
 In parts of Ireland, the term sprong is used to refer specifically to a four-pronged pitchfork.